-The fact you are reading this tells me that you’re asking ‘am I a bad friend?’ because something has happened with a pal, you’re finding your friendship pool dwindling, or you’re a little paranoid about your friendship skills.
+The fact you are reading this tells us that you’re asking ‘am I a bad friend?’ because something has happened with a pal, you’re finding your friendship pool dwindling, or you’re a little paranoid about your friendship skills.
 Whatever the reason, we could all do with checking in on our friendship prowess from time to time.

 Life is constantly shifting and changing, and our lives don’t always run in tandem with those around us.
 Friends get married, have children, move away, go to college, enter relationships, meet new friends, and these can all upset the delicate balance within your own friendship.

-What we do need to think about however is a few traits that can sometimes creep into our lives, which can make us a temporary bad friend from time to time.
+What we do need to think about however is a few traits that can sometimes creep into our lives, which can make us temporary bad friends from time to time.
 We’ve all done it, but rectifying it is key.
-[Read: 15 signs of a bad friend to always be on the lookout for]
+[Read: 30 sad signs of a bad friend that’ll make you lose faith in humanity]

 – Fun to be around